 Remembering how Google search had marked the entire web as malware earlier, first I thought maybe it was a new bug affecting Google search.
 But the We’re Sorry error page is a well identified spam blocking technique from Google Search.

 This message appears when Google detects automated queries from an IP address, which causes a quick traffic spike on google.com.
 Google explains some possible ways to fix the issue, remove the IP address ban and restore Google search results as usual.

 When a computer in the network runs automated queries, it violates Google Terms of Service.
 This includes using any software that sends queries to Google to determine how a website or webpage ranks on Google for various queries, ‘Meta-searching’ Google or performing ‘offline’ searches on Google.

 Step I – I tried the first and easiest way of deleting cookies from my browser.

 If you use Firefox – Go to Tools > Options > Private Data > Clear Now > Check Cookies > Clear Private Data Now

 And behold, all the errors were gone and the issue was fixed for me.

 Step 2 – If that does not fix the issue, then download any popular anti-malware software like Lavasoft Adaware, or Spybot Search and Destroy, MacScan (for Mac), and run a full system scan to find and remove spyware and malware which could be triggering those automated queries to Google.

-Step 3 – If you tested and your computer and network are secure, but you continue to get the Google errors, then send feedback to Google and they will investigate your report and fix the issue.
+Step 3 – If you tested and your computer and network are secure, but you continue to get the Google errors, then send feedback to Google about the “Unusual traffic from your computer network” and they will investigate your report and fix the issue.